Skip to content

 Key takeaways

-• Packaged bank account travel insurance may not be the best option for everyone, as it often has limitations
+• Travel insurance with a bank account may not be the best option for everyone, as it often has limitations

-• Some important things to consider are age limits, destinations covered, pre-existing medical conditions, and whether the policy includes extras
+• Some important things to consider are age limits, destinations covered, pre-existing medical conditions, and rules about trip length

 All the big high street banks offer packaged current accounts.
-In return for a monthly fee, accountholders get a package of perks or benefits such as car breakdown, gadget cover and travel insurance.
+In return for a monthly fee, accountholders get a package of perks or benefits such as car breakdown cover, gadget cover and travel insurance.

-Travel insurance isn’t compulsory if you travel overseas, but it’s well worth having as (unfortunately) so many things can go wrong, such as needing to cancel your trip for some reason, falling ill abroad, or your luggage going walkabout.
+Travel insurance that comes ‘free’ with your bank account can feel like a great perk.
+Although insurance isn’t compulsory if you travel in the UK or abroad, it’s well worth having as (unfortunately) so many things can go wrong, such as needing to cancel your trip, falling ill abroad, or your luggage going walkabout.

 Most travel insurance which comes as part of a packaged bank account comes with an age limit.
 Where partners are covered, they will need to be under the age limit too.